Wednesday, April 30, 2025

 Only in dissolution, in burning, do all the colors unify.
 This is what the mystics meant by heaven.
 This is what the dying see.

 In the end, Wilde’s Preface teaches by unteaching.
-It trains the reader not in what to think, but in how to think — or rather, how to unthink, how to let go of the desire for stable conclusions.
-Like a Zen koan, it points toward an experience beyond rational grasp, a shimmering region where beauty, irony, sincerity, and mockery intermingle.
+It trains us not to find answers but to inhabit questions — to unthink, to loosen the grip of certainty, to dwell in the shimmering twilight where beauty, irony, sincerity, and mockery entwine.

-If "all art is quite useless," then the Preface is its own best proof: dazzling, maddening, useless — and utterly indispensable.
+If all art is quite useless, then Wilde’s Preface is its shining proof: dazzling, maddening, useless — and utterly indispensable.

 Saturday, April 19, 2025